Well-fitting, Comfortable Dentures

 Step 2: Planning your surgery and dentures.

-Next, Dr. Gray wil use the innovative Nobel Guide computer-design system, to fully plan your implant surgery, if necessary.
+Next, Dr. Gray can use the implant planning software to fully plan your implant surgery, if necessary.

 He will make sure that your new dentures are perfectly crafted to specifications, so that they will fit well and give you a beautiful, natural smile.

 With the help of our board-certified anesthesiologist, Dr. Chhabra, Dr. Gray will do the surgery necessary to place the titanium posts for the implants in your jaw.
 When your surgery is complete, he will attach your dentures to the implant posts.

 Our All in 4 patients come to the office in the morning with unhealthy (or no) teeth, and leave in the afternoon with a beautiful set of fixed, functional teeth!

 “The dental implants made bottom denture stability a reality – I can eat anything I want to in comfort.” – Brenda Johnson

 In a few months, when the gums have fully healed and the implants are fused to the natural bone, Dr. Gray will take new impressions of your mouth and prepare a final, stronger, permanent set of teeth adjusted to a perfect fit—this is all included in the initial fee.
 This helps ensure that your new teeth will last for decades, and provide maximum support, beauty, and function.